vdclab/vdclab-wiki/BioGPS.md

 ## Notes from user
 - This database is limited to mamalian gene annotation
-- Pluggins are available to search multiple databases at once and display their results in one page.
+- Plugins are available to search multiple databases at once and display their results in one page.
 -

 ## Ease of use
 > This tool stands above most annotation tools by seemlessly tieing multiple databases into 1 location.
-Each pluggin I tested worked perfectly and the presentation of the data was a great middle ground between cluttered and simplistic.
+Each plugin I tested worked perfectly and the presentation of the data was a great middle ground between cluttered and simplistic.